La Chureca: Characteristics

 Over the years, ‘churequeros’ have figured out ways of organizing the trash and making small profits off salvageable and recyclable materials.
 These individuals swarm all around La Chureca with makeshift spears which are used to pick through the garbage which is then sorted and sold to suppliers of recyclable materials.
-Workers in La Chureca are self- employed individuals and, or families who collect salvageable items such as plastic, aluminum cans, and scrap metals such as copper and iron.
+Workers in La Chureca are self-employed individuals and, or families who collect salvageable items such as plastic, aluminum cans, and scrap metals such as copper and iron.
 These workers are highly organized labour chains.
 That is, if one person collects glass, the other will clean it, another will crush and recycle it and another will sell it to a collector who will then sell it to different companies.
 It is clear that the existing piles of garbage would be much larger if it were not for the individuals that work there.
 La Chureca produces approximately US$20 million a year in marketable garbage and Churequeros earn between US$1.50 and US$2 a day.
 Materials are often sold by the pound.
 For example, eleven pounds of aluminum equates to roughly twelve córdoba profits (US$0.63) for garbage sorters.

-Living and working in La Chureca brings terrible health hazards to churequeros.
+Living and working in La Chureca brings health hazards to churequeros.
 Often, families need to scavenge food from the waste as they lack the means necessary to purchase food.
-The food that is scavenged is mostly from restaurants dumping including: meat, dairy products, vegetable, and fruits.
+The food that is scavenged is mostly from restaurants dumping meat, dairy products, vegetable, and fruits.
 The consumption of this rotting food frequently leads to intestinal and digestive problems for Churequeros.
-Because there used to be a slaughterhouse across the lagoon which merges with La Chureca, remains of farm animals such as bones, cow heads, and blood; pollute the land, water, and air in and surrounding La Chureca.
+Because there used to be a slaughterhouse across the lagoon which merges with La Chureca, remains of farm animals pollute the land, water, and air in and surrounding La Chureca.
 In addition, much of the garbage from La Chureca often spills over into Lake Managua, affecting its natural resources.
 Fish from Lake Managua are an important part of the diet of the population living in poverty at lakeshore yet, there have been high levels of mercury found in native fish species in Lake Managua.